lino-framework/book/docs/dev/index.rst

    pull
    projects

+..
     #.  :doc:`/dev/install` : System requirements.
 Set up a Python
         environment.
 Run your first Lino applications.

     #.  :doc:`hello/index` : The first Lino project on your machine.

     #.  :doc:`env` : set up your Lino development environment.

     #.  :doc:`pull`

     #.  :doc:`projects` : play with the demo projects

-**When you reached this point, contact your mentor** for a meeting in order to check where you are and what are your priorities.

 Diving into Lino
 ================

 In the first section we deliberately remained outside of the real code because first things first.
-Now you hopefully feel self-confident about your work environment and know how to run demo projects.
+Now you hopefully feel self-confident about your work environment and running demo projects.
 We are ready to dive *into* Lino.

 But first we must warn you: The second section is still quite unstable and has big holes.
 The important thing to keep in mind is: you must